-Agamemnon was the king of Mycenae and leader of the Greek army in the Trojan War of Homer's Illiad.
-He is presented as a great warrior but selfish ruler, famously upsetting his invincible champion Achilles and so prolonging the war and suffering...
+Agamemnon was the legendary king of Mycenae and leader of the Greek army in the Trojan War of Homer's Illiad.
+Agamemnon is a great warrior but also a selfish ruler who famously upset his invincible champion Achilles, a feud that prolonged...

 The play Agamemnon was written by one of the greatest Greek tragedians Aeschylus (c.
 525 – 455 BCE), “Father of Greek Tragedy.”
 Older than both Sophocles and Euripides, he was the most popular and influential of all tragedians...